ocbe-uio/cellmigRation/README.md

 <!-- badges: end -->

 An R package for tracking cells and analyzing their trajectories.
+It enables finding migratory patterns.

 ## Installation